Marcus James

 Free Initial Session

-If you’re thinking about coming for some therapy I offer a free, no-obligation half-hour meeting to give you a chance to ask any questions and see whether you think we would be a good fit.
+If you’re thinking about coming for therapy, I offer a free, no-obligation half-hour meeting to give you a chance to ask any questions and see whether you think we would be a good fit.

 Heal the Past